aau-claaudia/hpc/docs/ai-cloud/how-to-access.md

 ## Who can get access?
-All researchers as well as students at AAU can get access to AI Cloud.
-Students can use AI Cloud in relation to their semester project, if their supervisor approves and confirms that the project is in relation to research.
+All researchers at AAU can get access to AI Cloud.
+If you're a student, use [AI-LAB](/ai-lab/), which is similar to AI Cloud but built for AAU students.
+If you need more GPU power, you can request access to AI Cloud with a strong justification, and your supervisor must submit the access request for you.

 ## 1. Fill out the application form
 Please fill in the [access request form](https://forms.office.com/e/ewgvLRbbv7){target="_blank} to get started using AI Cloud.
 Supervisors should fill in the form for their students.